LittleFlyingSheep/CLAPScore_for_LASS/Readme.md

 # CLAPScore for language-queried audio source separation

-This is the implementation of the paper [A Reference-free Metric for Language-Queried Audio Source Separation using Contrastive Language-Audio Pretraining](https://arxiv.org/abs/2407.04936), which proposes the CLAPScore metric for the language-queried audio source separation.
+This is the implementation of the DCASE 2024 Workshop paper [A Reference-free Metric for Language-Queried Audio Source Separation using Contrastive Language-Audio Pretraining](https://arxiv.org/abs/2407.04936), which proposes the CLAPScore metric for the language-queried audio source separation.

 ## Format of Evaluated Data